Talking about the variety of Indonesian food is not half as interesting

 Vegetarians could substitute the chicken with a product like shiitake

 mushrooms or mock duck, which is based on tofu.
-It comes in a tin, made in China
+It comes in a tin, made

 (both the artificial duck and the tin).